htmlplus/document/src/content/en/angular/installation.md

 ## Usage

-Import the reference of components.
+Import the reference of elements.

 ```js
 import { Component } from '@angular/core';